matloff/des/README.md

-# DES
-Discrete-Event Simulation in R
+# The DES Package: Discrete-Event Simulation in R

+## What is discrete-event simulation?

 *Discrete event simulation* refers to the simulation of systems that have abrupt, i.e. discrete, changes.
 In a queuing system, for instance, when a new job arrives, the queue length abruptly increases by 1.

+## What is the DES package?

-The package here, **DES**, is not the fastest.
+The DES package here, **DES**, is not the fastest.
 I recommend the [excellent **simmer** package](https://cran.rstudio.com/web/packages/simmer/index.html) if speed is an issue.
 On the other hand, **DES** is much easier to learn (good for teaching, for instance), and gives the programmer more control, thus making simulation of some systems easier to program.
 The package uses the *event-oriented* approach, which means the programmer codes how the system reacts to any specific event.

+## Example:  M/M/1 queue

-To see how this works, consider a classic specific, the M/M/1 queue:  Interjob arrival times and job service times are exponentially distributed, and there is 1 server.
+To see how event-oriented simulation works, consider a classic example, the M/M/1 queue:  Interjob arrival times and job service times are exponentially distributed, and there is 1 server.

 The file **inst/examples/MM1.R** in the package simulates this system.
 The functions in that file are thus application-specific, and we will refer to them as *user-supplied*.
 They call **DES** functions, which we will refer to as *package functions*.
-The user-supplied wrapper that runs the simulation is named **mm1** here.
+The *user-supplied wrapper* that runs the simulation is named **mm1** here.

 Here there are two kinds of events, job arrival and job completion.